ipitio/backage/.README.md

 If we don't yet follow an image, you can either:

-* open an issue or pull request to add it to the master `pkg.txt` and/or
+* open an issue or
-* make a fork to start your own.
+* add it on a new line in `pkg.txt` on your own fork [here](https://github.com/ipitio/ghcr-pulls/edit/master/pkg.txt) and make a pull request.

 ### Custom Badges